Practice makes perfect, and that’s why most first homes fall a little short.

 You’ve had this amazing blue pinned in your ‘Dream Home’ board for the longest time.
 Now that you have your new home, you immediately paint your bedroom in that same shade.
 Once you’ve populated it with furniture and lighting though, you realise that the wall is too light/dark/bright/blue.

 Instead of choosing your paint colour first, ask for paint samples to paint a swatch and test it with your lighting.
 If samples are not available, then hold off on purchasing the paint.
 Instead, look around for furniture or décor pieces while you bookmark a few paint choices.
-You might just fall in love with colourful decor that might clash with that blue wall.
+You might just fall in love with the colourful decor that might clash with that blue wall.

 This article was originally published as First-home décor mistakes you’re probably guilty of by atap.co and is written by Charmaine Kon.